 For the items in the “cannot control” list, practice the art of surrender or letting go.
 If you cannot do anything at all about something, worrying about it only hurts you in the here and now and does nothing to prevent anything.
 It may not be enough to stop you from worrying about it all together, but it is easier to stop worrying about something once our brain sees that no matter how much it thinks about it, no amount of strategizing is going to work.
 This brings at least some acceptance.

 Some people may assume that by doing this exercise, you’re focused on things going badly and thus are creating that for yourself.
 But here’s the thing, for people who are chronic worriers, we tend to worry and not take steps to alleviate our worry.
 We tend to worry less (and thus create less catastrophe) when we actually let ourselves do what is within our power to do to prevent the worst-case scenario.
-And if we can eventually go even further and make peace with the worst-case scenario, we will no longer worry about it at all.
+And if we can eventually go even further and make peace with the worst-case scenario, we will no longer worry about it.

 10. Begin to think positively about whatever you are worried about.
 This is not the same thing as lying to yourself.
 Manifestation experts, spiritual teachers, psychologists and even scientists agree that the things you center your attention on, shape the way you experience life.
 If you focus your attention on all the painful things that might happen in your future, you are not only calling more of that into your life, you are subconsciously self-sabotaging.
 Your fears will hold you back.
 They will harm or end relationships unnecessarily.
 Your low sense of self worth will prevent you from getting what you want.
 You may miss opportunities entirely because you are fixated on the painful possibilities of what could come.